-Area of Learning Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Possible Themes/Interests/Lines of Enquiry Settling in- routines Traditional tales & rhymes Colour & shape Autumn Dark- senses Fireworks-Bonfire Night, Diwali Christmas - Reindeer etc. Nativity Christmas around the world Winter/ cold lands One snowy night, Stickman Non Fiction - Polar Bears, Penguins Chinese New Year Online Safety Pancake Day Easter Spring Growing- animals, babies, plants Jack & the Beanstalk Life cycles - frogs /butterflies / plants / chicks People who help us Communication and Language Enjoy listening to longer stories and can remember much of what happens.
-Pay attention to more than one thing at a time, which can be difficult Sing a large repertoire of songs.
-Learn new vocabulary Listen carefully to rhymes Use new vocabulary in difficult Use new vocabulary through vocabulary.
-Understand a question or instruction that has two parts, such as "Get your coat and wait at the door". and songs, paying attention to he ferent contexts the day Develop their pronunciation but may have problems saying: - some sounds: r, j, th, ch, and sh - multisyllabic words such as 'pterodactyl', 'planetarium' or 'hippopotamus' talk about familiar books, and be able to tell a long story.
-Use longer sentences of four to six words. like: "Why do you think the caterpillar got so fat?"
-Use talk to organise themselves and their play: disagree with an adult or a friend, using words as well as Area of Learning Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Personal, Social and Emotional Development Select and use activities and resources, with help when needed.
+Possible Themes/Interests/Lines of Enquiry Settling in- routines Traditional tales & rhymes Colour & shape Autumn/ Harvest Autumn Dark- senses Fireworks-Bonfire Night, Diwali Christmas - Reindeer etc. Nativity Christmas around the world Winter/ cold lands Lost & Found Non Fiction - Polar Bears, Penguins Chinese New Year Online Safety Pancake Day Easter Spring Gruffalo Growing- animals, babies, plants Going on a Bear Hunt Minibeasts Life cycles - frogs /butterflies / plants / chicks People who help us The Snail & the Whale Communication and Language Enjoy listening to longer stories and can remember much of what happens.
+Pay attention to more than one thing at a time, which can be difficult Sing a large repertoire of songs. vocabulary.
+Understand a question or instruction that has two parts, such as "Get your coat and wait at the door".
+Develop their pronunciation but may have problems saying: - some sounds: r, j, th, ch, and sh - multisyllabic words such as 'pterodactyl', 'planetarium' or 'hippopotamus' to talk about familiar books, and be able to tell a long story. like: "Why do you think the caterpillar got so fat?"
+Use talk to organise themselves and their play: view and to debate when they disagree with an adult or a friend, using words as well as Listen carefully to rhymes Use new vocabulary in diff Use new vocabulary throug Learn rhymes, poems, and gh the day ow they sound.
+Area of Learning Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Personal, Social and Emotional Development Select and use activities and resources, with help when needed.
 This helps them to achieve a goal they have chosen, or one which is suggested to them.
 Develop their sense of responsibility and membership of a community.
 Become more outgoing with unfamiliar people, in the safe context of their setting.
 Show more confidence in new social situations.
 Talk about their feelings using words like 'happy', 'sad', 'angry' or 'worried' Jigsaw: Being Me in My World, Celebrating Difference Play with one or more other children, extending and elaborating play ideas.
 Increasingly follow rules, understanding why they are important.
 Develop appropriate ways of being assertive Understand gradually how others might be feeling.
 Be increasingly independent in meeting their own care needs, e.g. brushing teeth, using the toilet, washing and drying their hands thoroughly.
-Jigsaw:, Dreams And Goals, Relationships Remember rules without needing an adult to remind them.
+Find solutions to conflicts and rivalries.
+For example, accepting that not everyone can be Spider-Man in the game, and suggesting other ideas.
+Remember rules without needing an adult to remind them.
 Talk with others to solve conflicts.
+Make healthy choices about food, drink, activity and toothbrushing. , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , Jigsaw:, Dreams And Goals , Relationships Jigsaw:, Healthy Me, Cha